-2. Who can help me to find the right occupation?
+2. Who can help me find a suitable job?

-3. Where can I carry out research myself?
+3. Where can I do my own research?

-4. Who do I contact when I want to undergo training?
+4. Who do I contact when I wish to undertake vocational training?

-5. Who can answer my questions on studying?
+5. Who can answer my questions regarding studying?

-6. Who can help me with questions on financing, looking for accommodation or on part-time jobs?
+6. Who can help me with questions about financing, finding accommodation or on part-time jobs?

-If the question is about the right occupation, the best thing is to go first of all to the vocational guidance experts at the employment agencies.
-If you want, fundamental questions on the German education system can be explained here.
-For example, why it is so important in Germany to have vocational training, or what types of training are available in the first place.
-After this, it's about finding your own way into working life: using your personal strengths and interests, the vocational guidance expert will try to find out with you which occupational possibilities are worthy of consideration for you.
-The next step is to clarify how you can reach this career goal – through vocational training or by studying (more on this in step 3: Which is the right path for me?).
-To enable the vocational guidance experts in the employment agencies to take enough time with you, you should make an appointment beforehand: by phoning 0800 4 5555 00 (no charge), using the Contact form or in person in the office.
+“When it comes to the question of choosing the right profession, it is best to first visit the career advisors at the employment agencies.
+Anyone who so wishes can first clarify basic questions about the German education system during this interview.
+For example, why it is so important in Germany to undergo vocational training or what forms of vocational training are there.
+Then it is about finding your own way into professional life.
+Based on your personal strengths and interests, the career advisor will work with you to find out which career options are suitable for you.
+The next step is to clarify how to achieve this career goal - through vocational training or university studies (More on this in step 3: What is the right path for me?).
+In order for the career advisers at the employment agencies to be able to take enough time for you, you should make an appointment in advance: by telephone at 0800 4 5555 00 (free of charge), via the Kontaktformular (contact form) or in person on site”.

-In addition, in 2013 the Federal Ministry of Education and Research (BMBF) launched the so-called KAUSA service points.
-Since 2016, these service points have also advised and informed young refugees on training opportunities at 24 locations throughout Germany.
-You can find more information at www.jobstarter.de.
+In addition, the Federal Ministry of Education and Research (BMBF) established the KAUSA Service Centres in 2013.
+The KAUSA service centres have also been advising and informing young refugees about vocational training opportunities at 31 locations throughout Germany since 2016.
+Further information can be found at www.jobstarter.de.”